-Are you planning on becoming a SLPeep?
-Congratulations, you will join the ranks of over 160,000 Speech Language Pathologists in the US!
-In order to best prepare you for this career path, we outlined the steps necessary to become an SLP as well as describe what requirements Humanus looks for in SLPs.
+Are you planning on becoming an SLPeep?
+Congratulations, you’ll join the ranks of over 160,000 Speech Language Pathologists in the US!
+In order to best prepare you for this career path, we’ve outlined the steps necessary to become an SLP, as well as the requirements Humanus looks for in SLPs.

 Background and Work Settings

-According to the American Speech-Language-Hearing Association (ASHA), Speech Language Pathologists (aka Speech Therapists) “work to prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults.”
-They are most often placed in school settings, but can also be found in research and healthcare settings with various roles, responsibilities and client types.
-In this type of position, you will be expected to work collaboratively with a team including teachers, audiologists, social workers, physical/occupational therapists and many others depending on the client.
+According to the American Speech-Language-Hearing Association (ASHA), Speech Language Pathologists (aka Speech Therapists) “work to prevent, assess, diagnose, and treat speech, language, social communication, cognitive communication, and swallowing disorders in children and adults”.
+They are most often placed in school settings, but can also be found in research and healthcare settings with various roles, responsibilities, and client types.
+In this type of position, you’ll be expected to work collaboratively with a team including teachers, audiologists, social workers, physical/occupational therapists, and many others depending on the client.

-Next, you will need to earn a master’s degree.
-On average, it will take 2 years of full-time study to earn a Master’s degree in Speech-Language Pathology.
+Next, you’ll need to earn a master’s degree.
+On average, it will take 2 years of full-time study to earn a Master’s in Speech-Language Pathology.
 The degree program must also be accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology.
-Both academic and clinical coursework is involved as well as clinical practicum experiences.
+Both academic and clinical coursework is involved, as well as clinical practicum experiences.

 When applying to Graduate school, keep in mind that it is very competitive.
-Please be sure to read over each program’s requirements carefully.
+Be sure to read over each program’s requirements carefully.

-As part of the education requirements, you will need to complete 400 hours (25 hours of observation and 375 of direct contact) of supervised clinical experience.
+As part of the education requirements, you’ll need to complete 400 hours (25 hours of observation and 375 hours of direct contact) of supervised clinical experience.
 Afterwards, you would move into your Clinical Fellowship Year (CFY).
-This consists of 36 full weeks of full time clinical practice (1260 hours).
-Finally, you will need to obtain a passing score on the Praxis Exam in order to obtain an ASHA Certificate of Clinical Competence (CCC) in Speech-Language Pathology, a state license, and a state teaching certificate.
+This consists of 36 full weeks of full time clinical practice (1,260 hours).
+Finally, you must earn a passing score on the Praxis Exam in order to obtain an ASHA Certificate of Clinical Competence (CCC) in Speech-Language Pathology, a state license, and a state teaching certification.

-If you are interested in working in research, a private practice or as a college professor, you will need to earn a doctoral degree.
-On average, it takes 2-3 years beyond obtaining a Master’s degree to obtain this doctorate.
+If you’re interested in working in research, a private practice, or as a college professor, you’ll need to earn a doctoral degree.
+This will take 2-3 years beyond obtaining a Master’s degree, on average.

 Find a Job

-Once you have all your degrees and certifications in order, it’s time to put them to good use and find a job.
+Once you have all of your degrees and certifications in order, it’s time to put them to good use and find a job.
 A majority of SLPs will apply to their local school systems.
 However, a third-party staffing agency like Humanus is another great way to find the latest employment opportunities in your area.
-Another option is to scour job search sites like Indeed.com, ZipRecruiter.com, and LinkedIn.
+Another option is to scour job search sites like Indeed, ZipRecruiter, and LinkedIn.

-If you are interested in working with us to find a job, below are the requirements we look for in our SLPS:
+Interested in working with us to find a job?
+Here are the requirements we look for in our SLPs: